websanco/liferay-learn/docs/dxp-cloud/latest/en/platform-services/continuous-integration.md

 1. Deploy Jenkins service

-## Extending the Default Jenkinsfile
+### Extending the Default Jenkinsfile

-To extend the Default Jenkinsfile, you can add the following files to the `ci` folder in your project repository:
+To extend the default Jenkinsfile, you can add the following files to the `ci` folder in your project repository:

 - `Jenkinsfile-before-all`
 - `Jenkinsfile-before-cloud-build`